3

 1. Glycolysis

-C6H12O6 + 2 NAD+ + 2 ADP + 2 P → 2 pyruvic acid, (CH3(C=O)COOH + 2 ATP + 2 NADH + 2 H+ - While the above equation shows that glycolysis produce two ATP molecules, four molecules are actually produced during the entire process.
-However, two molecules are consumed during the preparatory phase, hence, resulting to a net of just two ATP molecules.
+C6H12O6 + 2 NAD+ + 2 ADP + 2 P → 2 pyruvic acid, (CH3(C=O)COOH + 2 ATP + 2 NADH + 2 H+ - The above equation shows that glycolysis produces two ATP molecules, but four molecules are produced during the process.
+However, two molecules are consumed during the preparatory phase, hence, resulting in a net of just two ATP molecules.

 - In simpler terms, the pyruvate from glycolysis is oxidized (converted) to acetyl coA, one molecule of NADH (nicotinamide adenine dinucleotide), and one molecule of carbon dioxide.